 For people who have had a stroke, or CVA, it can at times be devastating.
 Strokes have different effects on different people.
 Some strokes leave a person with no side effects, minimal side effects, or debilitating side effects.
 Some people have trouble using their arms, or their legs.
 Some people are paralyzed on one side and they cannot walk at all.
+These are wonderful gifts for stroke recovery.

 Gifts For Stroke Patients